narcissawright/melancholy/README.md

 #### Inverse Kinematics

-IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), is not plausible with the current state of SkeletonIK.
+IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), doesn't seem plausible with the current state of SkeletonIK.
 I will avoid this until SkeletonIK in Godot is much improved.

 #### Modeling, Animations, and Importing